 As visual access to your destination makes any extra information to find your way superfluous, these factors aid navigation even without putting up signs.

-A more carefully conceived layout and more conscious deliberations of the interior design can therefore contribute to spaces that are visually more diverse and easier to distinguish from each other.
-Large buildings like hospitals and airports are often particularly complex due to their size and unvarying interiors.
+A more carefully conceived layout and more conscious deliberations of the interior design can therefore contribute to spaces that are visually more diverse and easier to distinguish from each other in large buildings like hospitals and airports that are often particularly complex due to their size and unvarying interiors.

 Creating distinguishable spaces with wayfinding

 When buildings are indistinguishable by design it is harder for users to know whether they are at the right place or not.
-Adding elements that contribute to variability and memorability is one way of making spaces easier to orientate within, without increasing the complexity of the floor plan or the number of decision points.
+Adding elements that contribute to variability and memorability is one way of creating spaces that help people find their bearings without increasing the complexity of the floor plan or the number of decision points.

 Such variations in the design become part of our mental overview – our cognitive map – of the space.
 This cognitive map in turn becomes more and more detailed as we gain more information about the space.
 It is the ability to create cognitive maps that enables us to remember the route to a destination by heart without relying on signs or maps, placing confidence in the memorable elements of the space.
 Such elements can be designed specifically to contribute to the overall impression of the space while at the same time supporting the users’ navigation.

-Are you curious to know how your space can be altered to make it easier to navigate for your users?
+Are you curious and want to know how your space can be altered to make it easier to navigate for your users?
 Contact CEO, Tina Ravbjerg, for more information.

 Wayfinding Design Principles